PSI VisSIG Wonderful Wednesday Webinar Series

 Connect via LinkedIn:

-Stephen Jones, External Affairs Chair
+Stephen Jones, Communications Committee and External Affairs (and EFSPI) Chair

 Stephen has been a PSI member since 1988, when he joined the Pharmaceutical Industry as a Statistician after graduating with an Msc in Biometry.
 His current interests fall more under data science and using his statistical knowledge to guide predictive modelling for investigator site and overall study performance.